elahi/phd_elahi/README.md

 ======================

 2016-05-03
 elahi.robin 'at' gmail
 [my website](https://web.stanford.edu/~elahi/)

 This is a repository for the ecological field data I collected during my PhD at the University of Washington.
 By archiving the raw data, and providing some metadata, I hope that these data can be useful by anyone (including myself!) in the future.

-Note that I am providing the raw data - not the data that were processed and analyzed in publications (see below).
+Note that I am providing the raw data - not the processed versions that were used in publications (see below).
 The tidied raw data can be found in the 'output' folder for each type of dataset: mobile fauna in quadrats, mobile fauna on transects, and sessile taxa in quadrats.

 See the pubs for descriptions of the field methods.